akeneo/pim-helpcenter/content/md/what-is/what-is-a-category.md

 :::

 ::: warning
-category, categories, categoryId are used for internal purposes, you cannot use these words as "codes" in the PIM.
+`category`, `categories`, `categoryId` are used for internal purposes, you cannot use these words as "codes" in the PIM.
 :::